 You should also make sure that HOA has enough money to pay for any significant projects.
 The last thing you want is to buy a condo and then be required to contribute personal funds toward a major repair project for the development because the HOA budget is underfunded.

-The condo development or HOA pays for a master insurance policy that covers the physical structure of the development but the individual condo owner is responsible for buying homeowner’s insurance to cover the contents of their unit (this is typically called an HO-6 insurance policy).
-For example, in the unfortunate case where a condo development is destroyed by fire, the cost of rebuilding the physical structure is covered the master insurance policy but the cost of replacing the contents of an individual unit, such as personal belongings and appliances, is covered by the condo owner’s homeowner’s insurance policy.
+The condo development or HOA pays for a master insurance policy that covers the physical structure of the development but the individual condo owner is responsible for buying homeowners insurance to cover the contents of their unit (this is typically called an HO-6 insurance policy).
+For example, in the unfortunate case where a condo development is destroyed by a fire, the cost of rebuilding the physical structure is covered the master insurance policy and HOA reserves but the cost of replacing the contents of an individual unit, such as personal belongings and appliances, is covered by the condo owner’s homeowner’s insurance policy.
 Keep in mind the cost of an H0-6 insurance policy when you buy or refinance a condo.

 Just because a condo is non-warrantable does not mean you cannot qualify for a mortgage to buy or refinance it but it does require extra effort.
 In short, because they involve greater risk, a relatively small number of lenders provide mortgages for non-warrantable condos.
 Borrowers may need to search around to find lenders that offer the program.
 Mortgage brokers and private money, or hard money, lenders are likely your best option and you can use the FREEandCLEAR Lender Directory to search by lender type.
 Non-warrantable condo loans are more expensive and there tends to be a wider range in interest rates and closing costs so borrowers should shop multiple lenders to find the best mortgage terms.